yashiazize/Module-Three-Midmodule-Assessment/README.md

 Create a garage sale app that meets the user stories below.

-**The products for the store are in the array in data/productData.js.
-You can import this and pass it to your components.**
+**The products for the store are in the array in `data/productData.js`.
+Import this and pass it to your components.
+Use these products and do not change any information in the array, or else the tests will fail.**

 ![demo gif](./garage-sale-gif-demo.gif)